-Field Data Type Description Behavior and Usage Field Risk Reduction Factor (RRF) Data Type Number Description A number representing the factor by which the risk should be reduced for the instrumented function.
+Field Data Type Description Behavior and Usage Field Risk Reduction Factor (RRF) Number Description A number representing the factor by which the risk should be reduced for the instrumented function.
 If the value in the SIL Mode field is Low Demand and the value in the SIL Assessment Method field is Layer of Protection Analysis - Internal or Risk Matrix - Internal, this field is disabled and populated automatically with the inverse of the value in the Required Probability of Failure field.
-For all the other SIL Assessment Method field is Low Demand and the value in the SIL Mode field is Low Demand and the value in the SIL Assessment Method field is not Layer of Protection Analysis - Internal or Risk Matrix - Internal, this field is enabled and you can type a value directly into the Risk Reduction Factor field.
-Note that: The value that you type must fall within a certain range, which is determined by the value in the Selected SIL Level field.
-If you modify the value in the Selected SIL Level field, the value in this field will be updated automatically to fall within the correct range of values for that level.
-If you try to type a value in the Risk Reduction Factor field without first selecting a value from the Selected SIL Level field without first selecting a value from the Selected SIL Level field without first selecting a value from the Selected SIL Level list or you type a value that is outside of the acceptable range, an error value that is outside of the acceptable range, an error message will appear.
-If you type a value in the Risk Reduction Factor Risk Reduction Factor field, the value in the Required Probability of Failure field will be populated automatically with the inverse of the value that you type.
-Likewise, if you type a General Electric Company value into the Required Probability of Failure field the value in the Risk Reduction Factor field wil be populated automatically with the
+For all the other SIL Assessment methods, when the value in the SIL Mode field is Low Demand and the value in the SIL Assessment Method field is not Layer of Protection Analysis - Internal or Risk Matrix - Internal, this field is enabled and you can type a value directly into the Risk Reduction Factor field.
+Note that: • The value that you type must fall within a certain range, which is determined by the value in the Selected SIL Level field.
+If you modify the value in the Selected SIL Level field will be updated automatically to fall within the correct range of values for that level. • If you try to type a value in the Risk Reduction Factor field without first selecting a value from the Selected SIL Level list or you type a value that is outside of the acceptable range, an error message will appear. • If you type a value in the Risk Reduction Factor field, the value in the Required Probability of Failure field will be populated automatically with the inverse of the value that you type.
+Likewise, if you type a value into the Required Probability of Failure field, the value in the Risk Reduction Factor field will be populated automatically with the

 Field Data Type Description Behavior and Usage Safe State Description Text A description of the safe state to which the process should be taken via the instrumented function.
 None Selected SIL Level Number A number representing the SIL value that is required for the instrumented function.
 On the datasheet, this field is disabled and populated automatically if the value in the SIL Assessment Method field is anything other than External.
 If the SIL Assessment Method field contains an External value, this field is enabled and appears as a list that is populated with values from the MI SAFETY INDEX LEVEL System Code Table.
 You can select a value from the list.
 If a value exists in the Required Probability of Failure field and you try to delete the value in the Selected SIL Level field, an error message appears, and you will not be able to delete the value.
 SIL Analysis Key Number The Entity Key of the SIL Analysis to which the Instrumented Function is linked.
-This field is used internally by the GE Digital APM system.
+This field is used internally by the APM system.
 SIL Assessment Method Character The method used to assess the risk that is associated with the instrumented function.
 This field contains the following values: Risk Matrix - Internal Layer of Protection Analysis Internal PHA Internal External These values are defined in the MI_SIL_ASSESSMENT_METHO D system code table.
 If you select the PHA - Internal option, there must be a value in the Hazards Analysis Reference field.
 Otherwise, an error message will appear.